strategineer/personal-website/content/books/2024-02-11/index.md

 ---
-title: "Shadow & Claw: The First Half of The Book of the New Sun"
-authors: "Gene Wolfe"
+authors: Gene Wolfe
+books/tags:
+- fiction
+- science fantasy
+- post-apocalyptic
+- slay
 date: 2024-02-11
+params:
+  isbn13: '9780312890179'
+  series: The Book of the New Sun
 star_rating: 5
-books/tags:
-  - "fiction"
-  - "science fantasy"
-  - "post-apocalyptic"
-  - "slay"
-params:
-  series: "The Book of the New Sun"
+title: 'Shadow & Claw: The First Half of The Book of the New Sun'
 ---

 Shadow & Claw is an omnibus containing the first half of Gene Wolfe's Book of